The 11 Best Things to Do in McConnells Mill State Park for a Day of Free Adventures

 3. Hells Hollow Falls

-For an easy hike with a big payoff, begin at the parking area of the same name and follow the well-marked and easy to maneuver trail.
-The trail will cover about half of a mile of mostly flat terrain and cross along the creeks.
+You’ll follow a well-marked and easy-to-maneuver trail.
+The trail covers about half of a mile of mostly flat terrain and travels along the creeks.

 4. Breakneck Falls